top of page

 "I don't live in the Palouse.
 Can I still get a Micro-Prairie?"

-For now, no. This program is currently only available to homeowners and businesses in the Palouse Prairie region of southeastern Washington and northern Idaho.
-We primarily work in the Pullman-Moscow area, but we will accept contracts anywhere within the dotted white line on the map below.
+For now, no. This program is currently only available to homeowners and businesses in the Palouse Prairie region of the Palouse Prairie and Spokane regions of eastern Washington and northern Idaho.
+We primarily work in the Pullman-Moscow area, but we will accept contracts anywhere within the dotted white line on the map below, plus anywhere in Spokane County.

 Palouse Map Resize.png